mco-gh/mco.dev/content/post/found/grohl2.md

 coverImage = "/img/grohl2.jpg"
 +++

-Watch Dave Grohl, of Nivana and Foo Fighters fame, get owned in the nicest way possible by a ten-year-old British drumming prodigy.
+Watch Dave Grohl, of Nirvana and Foo Fighters fame, get owned in the nicest possible way by a ten-year-old British drumming prodigy.

 <!--more-->